leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 ![create-new-bucket-page](/assets/uploads/create-new-bucket-page.png)

-In this tutorial, we’ll set up the development bucket.
+In this tutorial, you’ll set up the development bucket.
 Note that the production bucket will be set up in the same way.
 For now, add the bucket name and region and leave the rest of the settings on the default values.
-We’ll modify the settings later, as needed.
+You’ll modify the settings later, as needed.

 ### Step 4:

-Next, we'll need to set up IAM credentials.
-We never want to use our root access credentials to create our API keys for security reasons.
+Next, you'll need to set up IAM credentials.
+You never want to use your root access credentials to create your API keys for security reasons.
 To create an IAM user, navigate to Services -> IAM  (you’ll have to scroll).

 ![find-iam](/assets/uploads/find_iam.png)